-This delicious slow cooker gumbo is perfect for anyone who loves a good stew.
-It requires a little bit of prep work but is totally worth it as the end result is so delicious.
+This delicious slow cooker gumbo is perfect for anyone who loves a tasty stew.
+It requires a little bit of prep work but is worth it as the result is so delicious.

-Gumbo is often made with okra but it can be hard to find in Australia so in this recipe I have left it out and opted for a more traditional roux.
+Gumbo often contains okra but it can be hard to find in Australia, so in this recipe, I have left it out and opted for a more traditional roux.
 If you want to add okra, then be sure to check out the cooking tips for more information.

 Depending on how long you fry the roux off will determine the thickness of the gumbo.
-If the roux is really dark, then it will be really thin and a light will roux will result in a much thicker liquid.
-Change this depending on what you would prefer, if you still find it too thin at the end then you might need to thicken it up with cornstarch.
+If the roux is really dark, then it will be thin, and a light roux will result in a much thicker liquid.
+Change this depending on what you would prefer.
+If you still find it too thin at the end then you might need to thicken it up with cornstarch.

-The process of making gumbo varies between people as everyone has their own way of cooking it.
-If you have your own way that you would like to share, then please be sure to leave a comment at the bottom of this page.
+The process of making gumbo varies among people as everyone has their way of cooking it.
+If you have your way that you would like to share, then please be sure to leave a comment at the bottom of this page.

-If you love seeing how things are done visually then the video above will take you through everything there is to know.
-If you love the video, then you can stay up to date on all my latest videos over at YouTube.
+If you love seeing how to do things visually, then the video above will take you through everything there is to know.
+If you love the video, then you can stay up to date on all my latest videos over on YouTube.

 Slow Cooker Gumbo Recipe